 In grand but vague terms it warned: ‘Voluntarily cutting ourselves out of the world’s largest economic bloc would undermine our position as a global leader in science and innovation.’
 The impression was given not only that UK universities depended on the EU for research funding, but that if we left the EU it would be impossible to continue that arrangement – which, as the existence of the many ‘associated countries’ shows, was a significant falsehood.
-Dame Janet Beer was a prominent signatory to that letter (number two on the list), and five of the other six signatories of the latest public letter also signed in 2016.
+Six out of the seven signatories of the latest public letter also signed in 2016.
 These were passionate Remainers in 2016; while they may have made some small mental adaptations to changed circumstances since then, one cannot help feeling that they are, at heart, academic Bourbons – people who have learned nothing and forgotten nothing.

 Putting the open letter issued in June 2016 alongside the one that has just been isssued, one cannot fail to be struck by the following two passages:

 2016: ‘The impact of our universities on our local communities and economy should not be underestimated.
 Every year, universities generate over £73 billion for the UK economy – £3.7bn of which is generated by students from EU countries, while supporting nearly 380,000 jobs.’

 2019: ‘As a sector which contributes over £21 billion to UK GDP every year and supports 944,000 jobs, it is critical to the national interest, to the economy, communities and wider society, that the UK’s universities thrive post-Brexit.’